Nassiri37/Nass/README.md

 I was looking for something similar to this but just couldnt find anything All this is a free basic and open source bike / scooter / boat rental script that allows for multiple locations and to return the bike/scooter/boats!

+I couldnt find the scooter model creator if any knows please add a PR so I can credit them!

 ### Dependencies:
 [qb-menu] https://github.com/qbcore-framework/qb-menu